quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part38_Neural_ActorCri.md

 ---

 #### Reward-Related Information and Dopamine Neurons
 Background context: The text discusses how different neural systems generate reward-related information, with various brain structures contributing to this process.
 Dopamine neurons receive input from multiple brain areas, which combine into a vector of reward-related information.
-This is represented in the net contribution to dopamine neuron activity by \( R_t \), denoting the scalar reward signal.
+This is represented in the net contribution to dopamine neuron activity by $R_t$, denoting the scalar reward signal.

-:p What does \( R_t \) represent in the context of dopamine neuron activity?
+:p What does $R_t$ represent in the context of dopamine neuron activity?
 ??x
-\( R_t \) represents the net contribution of all reward-related information to the activity of dopamine neurons.
+$R_t$ represents the net contribution of all reward-related information to the activity of dopamine neurons.
 It is a result of the pattern of activity across many neurons in different areas of the brain, combining inputs from various regions. x??

 ---